Reaper-Net/Reaper/README.md

 }
 ```

-Note again that validators are created as singletons.
-You can currently only define simple validation rules, but soon
+Note again that validators are created as singletons so don't maintain state in your validator.
+Soon, the same type of
-the same type of mapping will be applied as for endpoints (reusing `[ReaperScoped]`).
+mapping will be applied as for endpoints (reusing `[ReaperScoped]`).

 Validation results are formatted using a compatible version of the
 [RFC7807 Problem Details](https://datatracker.ietf.org/doc/html/rfc7807).